medined/Accumulo_1_5_0_By_Vagrant/README.md

 username = 'root';
 password = 'secret';
 DB = DBserver(hostname,cb_type,instance_name, username, password);

+ls(DB)
 ```

+The ls(DB) command should list your Accumulo tables.
+Note there is no semi-colon at the end of the command.

 And now you can run all of the examples using the following steps.
 I am not adding the prompt characters so you can cut and paste easier.